netreconlab/parse-server-swift/README.md

 )
 ```

-Adding `ParseServerSwift` will allow you to quickly add Vapor routes to your server.
+Adding `ParseServerSwift` will allow you to quickly add routes for Parse Cloud Hook Functions and Triggers.

 ## Configure ParseServerSwift to Connect to Your Parse Servers
 ### Environment Variables
-It is recommended to copy/modify [ParseServerSwift/Sources/ParseServerSwift/configure.swift](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/configure.swift) to your project.
 The following enviroment variables are available and can be configured directly or through `.env`, `.env.production`, etc. See the [Vapor Docs for more details](https://docs.vapor.codes/basics/environment/).

 ```
 PARSE_SERVER_SWIFT_HOST_NAME: cloud-code # The name of your host.
 If you are running in Docker it should be same name as the docker service